hsnlab/escape/pox/ext/doc/source/util/misc.rst

 :any:`SimpleStandaloneHelper` is a helper class for mimic a minimal layer API as a dependency for other layer APIs to handles events

-:any:`enum` is a helper function to generate Pythonic enumeration
+:any:`enum()` is a helper function to generate Pythonic enumeration

+:any:`ESCAPEConfig` is a wrapper class for config

 Module contents
 ---------------